 Recipe by Terri Thompson

 "Make your own animal crackers!
-Cut these tasty cookies into animal shapes.
+Cut these tasty not-too-sweet cookies into animal shapes.
 Made with buttermilk, oats and honey."

 Hmm.
 None of these ingredients are on sale today.